QUICK ESCAPE FROM SITE

 (c) when required, amend the policy framework.

-In compliance with the law, the Attorney General in Kenya appointed a multisectoral task force to develop the National Action Plan.
+In compliance with the law, Kenya’s Attorney General appointed a multisectoral task force to develop the National Action Plan.
 See: Anne Kithaka, Enforcement of the Sexual Offences Act in Kenya (2008).

 With immediate effect from the entry of this Act, and the corresponding budgetary allocation, the Government shall launch a National Sensitisation and Prevention Plan regarding Violence against Women which should at least: